-Work & Planning!
-How To Plan A Wedding While Working Full Time.
+Wedding Planning And Working: How To Manage.
 Wondering how to balance wedding planning with a full-time job?
-Are you working long hours and have to plan a wedding in between?
+Are you working long hours and having to plan a wedding in between?
 Working a 9-5 and looking for ways to fit in your wedding planning in between?
 Started working from home and trying to plan your wedding?
 We have tips for you on how to plan a wedding while working full-time.

 - Slow and steady